Last Updated on: 28th January 2026, 09:18 am

 People with diabetes already heal more slowly, and when Ozempic changes nutrition or hydration, it can make gum healing even slower.
 This can cause:

-Not everyone will experience these issues, but they show how this medication can influence oral health in different ways.
+Not everyone will experience these issues, but they show how this medication influences oral health in different ways.

-If you take Ozempic, it is important to watch your mouth.
-Knowing the possible changes helps you protect your smile and take care of your teeth and gums before problems get worse.
+If you take Ozempic, it is important to watch the condition of your mouth.
+Knowing the possible changes will help you protect your smile and take care of your teeth and gums before any problems worsen.

 Let’s go through the early signs, what you can do at home, and how your dentist can help.

-Ozempic can sometimes affect saliva flow, which is essential for protecting your teeth and gums.
+Ozempic can sometimes affect saliva flow, which is essential for protecting teeth and gums.

 Watch for these early signs:

-These symptoms don’t always mean something serious, but they can signal that your mouth needs extra care.
+These symptoms don’t always mean something serious, but they do signal that your mouth needs extra care.

 Tell your dentist you are taking Ozempic.
 Early checkups help prevent long-term damage.

 Once you notice the warning signs of Ozempic teeth, the next step is prevention.
-Simple daily habits and regular visits to your dentist can keep your teeth and gums healthy while using Ozempic.
+Simple daily habits and regular visits to your dentist will keep your teeth and gums healthy while using Ozempic.

 Drinking water throughout the day helps your mouth stay healthy.